- Online Training

-These four principles are the foundation for all physiological adaptation if optimization is the desired outcome for any trainee.
+These four pillars of athletic performance are the foundation for all physiological adaptation if optimization is the desired outcome for any trainee.

-However, I would be willing to bet that many individuals miss the boat on at least one of these, especially in the high school sector.
+However, I would be willing to bet that many individuals miss the boat on at least one of these pillars of athletic performance, especially in the high school sector.
 Focusing on power cleans, depth jumps, and triple extension is great for your track athletes but does any of that even matter if they’re only sleeping 4 hours per night?
 I would argue "no."

 Fundamentals first and foremost.

 "Can I jump over two or three guys like I used to?
 No. Am I as fast as I used to be?
 No, but I still have the fundamentals and smarts.
 That's what enables me to still be a dominant player.
 As a kid growing up, I never skipped steps.
 I always worked on fundamentals because I know athleticism is fleeting."- Kobe Bryant (Tweet this)

 Most high school athletes are likely nutrient deficient to some extent.
 Heck, most adults aren’t consuming two servings of fatty fish per week along with 7-10 daily servings of fruit and vegetables.
 So, are we really going to assume that high school athletes are well-nourished given their incessant diet of Pop-Tarts, Skittles, and Little Debbie Cakes?